slupjs/slup/packages/Buttons/README.md

 ```

 #### Property: 'primary' [ContainedButton, OutlinedButton, TextButton, IconButton]
-It will set the background to the 'primary' color of the theme for the `ContainedButton`.
+This property will set the background to the 'primary' color of the theme for the `ContainedButton`.
 <br />
-It will set the color to the 'primary' primary color of the theme for the `OutlinedButton`, `TextButton` and the `IconButton`.
+This property will set the color to the 'primary' color of the theme for the `OutlinedButton`, the `TextButton` and the `IconButton`.
 ```js
 <ContainedButton primary>Button</ContainedButton>
 <OutlinedButton primary>Button</OutlinedButton>